coral-xyz/anchor/docs/src/tutorials/tutorial-6.md

 of associated token accounts (associated token accounts were built as an add-on).
 So in reality, there are non associated token accounts floating around Solanaland.
-However, for new programs, this isn't necessary, and it's recommend to only use associated accounts, when creating accounts on behalf of users, for example, a token account.
+However, for new programs, this isn't necessary, and it's recommend to only use associated accounts when creating accounts on behalf of users, such as a token account.
 :::

 ## Clone the Repo